New study finds rate of senior food insecurity remained unchanged in 2018; could worsen due to COVID-19 pandemic

 The report shows that 5.3 million seniors (7.3%) were food insecure in 2018, the most recent year for which data is available.
 Notably, while the overall food insecurity rate did finally revert to pre-recession levels last year, the food insecurity rate for seniors has not (6.3% in 2007) and has remained relatively flat since 2016.

-The findings are released amidst the COVID-19 pandemic when up to 17 million more people are expected to face hunger due to rising unemployment and poverty rates according to analysis by Feeding America released in early April.
+The findings are released amidst the COVID-19 pandemic when up to 17 million more people are expected to face hunger due to rising unemployment and poverty rates according to an analysis by Feeding America released in early April.
 Seniors – who are disproportionately impacted by the virus – are now asked to stay indoors and social distance, making it that much more challenging to access nutritious food.
 In sum, senior food insecurity is likely to remain a public health challenge in years to come.

 “We can and must do more to care for our nation’s seniors who have so often spent their lifetimes caring for others,” said Feeding America CEO Claire Babineaux-Fontenot.
 “As the COVID-19 pandemic wreaks havoc across our country, senior populations are especially vulnerable.
 Along with the health risks, seniors should not also be at risk for hunger.
 Feeding America is committed to helping address senior hunger through programs that increase access to nutritious food for seniors now and as long as they need us.”